 Consider the initial curiosity that drew in your audience.
 In a retail store, this might be because of interest in the selling category, or promotional advertisements posted on the exterior of the building.
 The first thing a store does is place signs and promotional materials throughout to confirm ongoing specials and the categories of products they offer.

-The first thing customers see should connect to their interest and the products you placed in your ad.
-If you focused on high-quality, ultra-soft Pima cotton sweaters in the ad, those sweaters should be front and center on your landing page.
+The first thing customers see should connect to their interests and the products you placed in your ad.
+If you focused on high-quality, ultra-soft pima cotton sweaters in the ad, those sweaters should be front and center on your landing page.
 This strategy is how you keep interest alive and capitalize on impulse decisions.
 It should be easy for consumers to take action before they lose interest in your offer.

 Focus on bestsellers

 Successful retailers have internalized the motto “Eye level is buy level.”
 This philosophy stems from the idea that you want to place your bestselling products on the middle shelf, which is at most adults’ eye level.